 High-performance plastics are being widely used and are gradually replacing some traditional materials such as bronze, stainless steel, aluminum and ceramics.
+This is why people are so interested in articles on plastic material selection guides.
 Important reasons for the market’s gradual preference for plastics include:

 - Longer service life of parts